The Show of Shows

-The Show of Shows (the title shown as Show of Shows in the actual film and in the advertising) is a 1929 American sound (All-Talking) pre-Code musical revue film directed by John G. Adolfi and distributed by Warner Bros.
-The all-talking Vitaphone production was shot almost entirely in Technicolor, cost almost $800,000 and earned a little over twice as much at the box office.
+Show of Shows (also The Show of Shows in various contemporary media accounts) is a 1929 American sound pre-Code musical revue film directed by John G. Adolfi and distributed by Warner Bros.
+Pictures.
+The sound Vitaphone production was shot almost entirely in Technicolor, cost almost $800,000 and earned more than twice as much at the box office.

 Show of Shows was Warner Bros.' fifth color film; the first four were The Desert Song (1929), On with the Show!
 (1929), Gold Diggers of Broadway (1929) and Paris (1929).
-(Song of the West was actually completed by June 1929 but had its release delayed until March 1930).
-Show of Shows featured most of the contemporary Warner Bros. film stars, including John Barrymore, Richard Barthelmess, Noah Beery Sr., Loretta Young, Dolores Costello, Bull Montana, Myrna Loy, Chester Conklin, Douglas Fairbanks Jr., Tully Marshall, Nick Lucas, and Betty Compson.
+(Song of the West was actually completed by June 1929 but its release was delayed until March 1930.)
+The film features most of the contemporary Warner Bros. film stars, including John Barrymore, Richard Barthelmess, Noah Beery, Loretta Young, Dolores Costello, Bull Montana, Myrna Loy, Chester Conklin, Douglas Fairbanks Jr., Winnie Lightner, Tully Marshall, Nick Lucas and Betty Compson.